jeffmhopkins/Open-Woodwind-Project/src/osc_configuration_for_linux_touchosc/readme.md

 3. You then probably need an ALSA MIDI bridge, aj2midid (**sudo apt-get install aj2midid**)

-# Configure services to Autostart
+# Linux - Configure services to Autostart

 All these services need started at boot (as well as qjackctl for auto MIDI patching)